Overview

 Figure 12: Unit consumption of energy‐intensive products (toe/t)

-Source: ODYSSEEThe increase of industrial energy consumption was 35% from 2000 to 2018.
-This was to a large extent due to the expansion of industrial production (2.4 Mtoe), with about a yearly 6.4% growth rate of energy consumption after 2010.
-This was partly compensated by efficiency improvements of production and processes (-1.48 Mtoe).
+Source: ODYSSEEFinal energy consumption in industry increased by 0.95 Mtoe from 2000 to 2022, mostly caused by growth in industrial activity (+2.82 Mtoe).
+This was partly compensated by efficiency improvements of production and processes (-1.56 Mtoe).
 The economy has been continuously restructured from the 90’s by less energy intensive branches gaining larger share.
-Structural changes continued in the 2000’s, and to a smaller extent also after 2010, contributing to a decrease of energy consumption by 0.72 Mtoe.
+Structural changes continued in the 2000’s, and to a smaller extent also after 2010, contributing to a decrease of energy consumption by 1.01 Mtoe.

 Figure 13: Main drivers of the energy consumption variation in industry

-Source: ODYSSEEThere are several new measures targeting large enterprises based on the Energy Efficiency Act of 2015, including mandatory audit for large enterprises, the mandatory appointment of an energy manager in large energy consuming enterprises, and a corporate income tax incentive introduced in 2017 for the implementation and operation of investments aimed at improving energy efficiency.
-The Economic Development and Innovation Operational Programme finances various energy efficiency measures for SMEs.
-In addition, Energy Efficiency Obligation Scheme was introduced in 2021.
+Source: ODYSSEEThe Energy Efficiency Act of 2015 includes mandatory audit for large enterprises, the mandatory appointment of an energy manager in large energy consuming enterprises, and a corporate income tax incentive introduced in 2017 for the implementation and operation of investments aimed at improving energy efficiency.
+The Economic Development and Innovation Operational Programme finances energy efficiency measures for SMEs.
+In addition, EEOS was introduced in 2021, its effect is likely to be measurable through statistical data released on the upcoming years.

 Table 4: Sample of policies and measures implemented in the industry sector